 As I try to imagine what it would be like at my house in the event of a flood, or a tornado, or another type of emergency, I picture my sweet dog, Summer, panicked and afraid.
 She tends to run away or hide in a corner when she is scared.
 It is a terrible mental image, but one that has driven me to keep a few more things in mind, to make sure I am completely prepared.

 - Know your pet’s location.
-Does your pet have a favorite hiding spot when he/she is scared?
+Does your pet have a favorite hiding spot when scared?
 Know where that spot is so you or a family member can retrieve your pet quickly should you need to leave in a hurry.

 - Notify others that there is a pet or pets in your home.
 Emergency personnel should be alerted somehow by a window cling or other notification so that they can account for the animals living in your home.
-Here is a link for a set of 2 for $5.95.

 Are you ready to make your Pet Emergency Kit?
 I can think of no better time than the present.
 Your four-legged friends will thank you.